AdityaGudimella/foundations_for_deep_learning/README.md

 that we can't understand and many things we can't build that we understand very well.
 Take any non-constructive proof in mathematical physics for example.
 From this it follows that it's important to create, but it's essential to understand.
 In fact, I think it makes more sense to consider the perspective of Marie Curie: "Nothing in life is to be feared, it is only to be understood.
 Now is the time to understand more, so that we may fear less."
-I believe that this is the attitude we should have to artificial intelligence.

 **Note 2:** This is a work in progress.
 I have more papers to add.